nt-williams/p8105_final_report/p8105_final_report.md

 ### Trends and Policies

 Over the last 6 years, the state government has passed into law several policies to increase the donor designation share.
 In 2012 it passed Lauren's law, which requires the DMV drivers license application to force people to decide whether or not they will join the registry.
 In order to complete the application, applicants must actively mark that they will skip over the question.
-In 2016 the govenor of NY passed a law that reuiquires health insurance applications to asks people if they want to sign up for the organ registry.
+In 2016 the governor of NY passed a law that requires health insurance applications to asks people if they want to sign up for the organ registry.

 Was there a statewide change in the growth of donor designation share after any of these laws were passed?
 If there was, was this change seen in all counties or only a subset?

 Additionally, in 2017, the size of the eligible pool increased when the minimum age for joining the registry was lowered from eighteen to sixteen.
 We initially wondered if 16 and 17 year olds were more likely to register, given that they sign up for permits and licenses, and therefore, wondered if there would be an increase in the percentage of eligible people enrolling on the registry.
-However, while studying our data, we realized that the percent eligible population enrolled variable used the same denomenator (the estimated number of people at least 18), regardless of the year, so our measure was not technically measuring donor designation share after 2017, but rather the ratio between the number people enrolled and the number of people over 18.
-After the 2016 law, we expected this measure to increase, since the 16 and 17 year old enrollees would add to the numerator but not denomenator.
+However, while studying our data, we realized that the percent eligible population enrolled variable used the same denominator (the estimated number of people at least 18), regardless of the year, so our measure was not technically measuring donor designation share after 2017, but rather the ratio between the number people enrolled and the number of people over 18.
+After the 2016 law, we expected this measure to increase, since the 16 and 17 year old enrollees would add to the numerator but not denominator.
 Did this increase actually occur?

 ### County Characteristics

 What are some demographic or health-related factors associated with registration rate?
 The factors we considered include population size, race, gender, age, education, and Medicare enrollment.
 Our initial thought was to visualize each variable's effect by simply plotting it against registration rate.
-However, given the small sample size (50 counties) and confounding effect among the factors, such one-to-one associations were not easy to tell by plots.
+However, given the small sample size (62 counties) and confounding effect among the factors, such one-to-one associations were not easy to tell by plots.
 Therefore, we then tried to fit linear models with the predictors of interest, so that each demographic variable can be adjusted for each other.

 Using the regression model, we tried to investigate how factors are associated with the percentage of eligible people enrolled on the donor registry for each county.
 Are the association positive or negative?
 Most of the demographic variables are standardized to the percentage scale, so we can also examine the extent to which they affect registration share by looking at the coefficients.